alxfed/alxfed.github.io/_posts/2019-02-18-Data-the-definition.markdown

 &nbsp;&nbsp;&nbsp;&nbsp;In google and wikipedia we immediately find the answer to the first question:
 > mid 18th century: from Latin 'datum', literally ‘something given’, neuter past participle of dare ‘give’.

-It is funny that the Russian word "данные" totally carries the same meaning and even the flavour of 'something given'... without any explanation of what it is, why and what for, ha-ha-ha.<br>
+It is funny that the Russian word "данные" totally carries the same meaning and even the flavour of 'something given'... without any explanation of what it is, why and what for.Ha!<br><br>
 &nbsp;&nbsp;&nbsp;&nbsp;The answer to the second question is simple, because from the dictionary we know that 'data' is plural.
 The second answer is _not_ an English language that we know (and are still studying).<br><br>
 &nbsp;&nbsp;&nbsp;&nbsp;The description of the word 'data' in wikipedia is as follows:
 >Data and information or knowledge are often used interchangeably; however data becomes information when it is viewed in context or in post-analysis.